fvivian/Sentinel_Timeseries/README.md

 # Sentinel Timeseries

-### These notebooks are used in the following environment:
+## These notebooks serves as tool for a quick development of Sentinel time lapses.
+They are not optimized for performance nor is the imagery visually enhanced.

+### Environment:
 - Windwos 10 (64-bit)
 - Python 3.6.3 (Anaconda)